umanochiocciola/KaneScript/README.md

-Just a little programming language I've been working on for a couple of weeks open .ks files with KaneScript.exe
+Just a little programming language I've been working on for a couple of weeks open .ks files with KaneScript.exe to have a better experience, load as custom language on Notepad++ Notepad++Language.xml

 Sintax